sLokesh-code/AWS-S3-CLI/README.md

 ## Usage

-To upload a file to Azure Blob Storage, use the following command:
+To upload a file to AWS  S3, use the following command:

 ```bash
 ./clouduploader.sh /path/to/file
 ```
-To upload multiple files to Azure Blob Storage, use the following command:
+To upload multiple files to AWS S3, use the following command:

 ```bash
 ./clouduploader.sh /path/to/file1 /path/to/file2 ...